Jarlendr/visacalculator/README.md

 - Try to combine the 'planned stay' and 'previous stays'.
 - Being able to remove a specific stay, instead of just the last one on the list.
 - Being able to add a stay at the top, pushing the other stays back (the first will always be the planned stay).
-- Showing how many days you have left for staying.
+- Showing how many days you have left to stay in Schengen.
+- Use a datepicker to make the date selection more fluid.
-- Testing the code
+- Testing the code.